 His recent four-album project is inspired by the wisdom and majesty of the Navajo Nation’s four cardinal directions.
 Each album is a carefully curated experience with a distinct musical aesthetic and conceptual threads aligned within this overarching and sacred indigenous perspective.
-His first release, All Roads East is available now, with Way Out West soon to follow.
+His first release, All Roads East is available now, with Way Out West releasing December 14th, 2018.
 Together, this four-part series imaginatively and intrepidly connects spheres and generations with a body of work that is irresistibly uplifting, emotionally resonant, and groundbreaking.

 In just two years as a full-time musician, Eli has built a robust profile through wowing audiences each time he picks up a guitar.
 He has opened for national names like Shooter Jennings at The Fillmore in Silver Spring, Maryland and Ellis Paul at Jammin Java in Vienna, Virginia.
 Eli has appeared at Burning Man in Black Rock City, Nevada, Music on the Mall Festival in Washington DC, and at Kennedy Center Millennium Stage for the METRO Performs Series.